Training for volunteers going to long-term projects or camps in the Global South Sat 7.2. in Helsinki

 Are you interested?

-Fill out the preliminary questionnaire for traditional workcamps (in Finnish) or for virtual workcamps (in Finnish).
+Fill out the preliminary questionnaire (in Finnish).
 If you need help with filling the form, please contact us!
 You can also fill it in English.
-We have a camp host guide in Finnish also, but please feel free to contact us if you have any questions about organizing a voluntary workcamp.
+We have a camp host guide (in Finnish also), but please feel free to contact us if you have any questions about organizing a voluntary workcamp.
 You can reach us at for any camp related questions.

 ihmisiä hiomassa Rauhanaseman tuoleja